 - To view the percentage of remaining battery charge and the current power plan, place the mouse pointer over the Power icon . - To use Power Options, right-click the Power icon , and then select Power Options.
-You can also type 'power options' in the taskbar search box, and then select Power Options.

 Different Power icons indicate whether the computer is running on battery or external power.
 Placing the mouse pointer over the icon reveals a message if the battery has reached a low or critical battery level.